 fall foliage in Vermont

-Burlington in the Fall: The Best Ways to Enjoy the Fall Foliage
+Burlington in the Fall: The Best Ways to Enjoy Vermont Fall Foliage

 Share this post

 The Green Mountain State is known for its lush forests, rolling hills, and scenic lakes.
-During fall foliage season, Vermont’s landscape transforms into a kaleidoscope of colors, making it one of the most beautiful places to visit in October.
+During the Vermont fall foliage season, the landscape transforms into a kaleidoscope of colors, making it one of the most beautiful places to visit in October.

 The sugar maple—the Vermont state tree—is known for its beauty in the fall.
 As forests cover 70 percent of Vermont, Vermont has the country’s highest concentration of maple trees.
 That means Vermont has the best fall foliage you’ll find anywhere.